AP sources: Trump facing at least 1 felony charge in NY case

 The investigation dug into six-figure payments made to porn actor Stormy Daniels and former Playboy model Karen McDougal.
 Both claim to have had sexual encounters with the married Trump years before he got into politics.
 He denies having sexual liaisons with either woman.

 Trump also has denied any wrongdoing involving payments and has denounced the investigation as a “scam,” a “persecution,” an injustice.
-He argues that it is specifically designed to damage his 2024 presidential run.
+He shouts in all capital letters on his social media platform that the Democrats have “LIED, CHEATED” and more to damage his 2024 presidential run.

 Trump lawyer Joseph Tacopina said during TV interviews Friday he would “very aggressively” challenge the legal validity of the Manhattan grand jury indictment.
 Trump himself, on his social media platform, trained his ire on a new target, complaining that the judge expected to handle the case, Juan Manuel Merchan, “HATES ME.”

-On his social media platform Trump also accused Democrats of having “LIED, CHEATED, AND STOLEN IN THEIR MANIACAL OBSESSION TO ‘GET TRUMP.’”

-The former president is expected to fly to New York on Monday and stay at Trump Tower overnight ahead of his planned arraignment Tuesday, according to two people familiar with his plans who requested anonymity to discuss Trump's travel.
+The former president is expected to fly to New York on Monday and stay at Trump Tower overnight ahead of his planned arraignment Tuesday, according to two people familiar with his plans who spoke on condition of anonymity to discuss Trump's travel.

 Trump will be arraigned in the same Manhattan courtroom where his company was tried and convicted of tax fraud in December and where disgraced movie mogul Harvey Weinstein’s rape trial took place.
 On Friday, officials from the Secret Service and the NYPD toured the courthouse and met about security plans.